Pizzadreams/PythonLearning/PythonProjects/PizzaPieDataDelight/readme.md

 - Exports the generated data to an Excel file using the XlsxWriter library.
 - *'pizza_data.xlsx' file will overwrite after every code execution
 - Implement test suite with:
- - File Creation: Verifies whether an Excel file was created successfully.
+ - File Creation testing: Verifies whether an Excel file was created successfully.
  - Column Matching: It checks whether the columns in the loaded data from the Excel file match the columns in your original pizza data.
 This ensures that the data was saved correctly.
- - Data Existence: Optionally, it checks whether the loaded data is not empty.
-This step is not always necessary, but it can be added for additional verification.
+ - Data Existence: Check whether the loaded data is not empty

 ## Requirements
 Make sure you have the following libraries installed: